Kidney Stone Diet Chart

-The human kidney, a bean-shaped first size organ in our body is responsible to filter the blood, removing impurities and excess fluids from the body, that come out of the body in the form of urine.
+The human kidney, a bean-shaped fist size organ in our body is responsible to filter the blood, removing impurities and excess fluids from the body, that come out of the body in the form of urine.
 We all have two kidneys facing opposite to each other at the lower side of the rib cage.
 The two of them are also responsible for the production of RBC (Red Blood Cells) and regulating blood pressure levels.
-Kidney stone diet is the best way to rectify this issue.

 The kidneys function continuously to filer the impurities throughout our life cycle, and during this cycle, sometimes due to excessive waste accumulation and lack of fluid, some of the waste stick around the kidney, forming crystals, which slowly combines to form stones.
-You can follow Kidney stone diet for a healthy life.
+You can follow kidney Stone Diet Chart for a healthy life.

 The formation of kidney stones or renal stones may not be harmful to the kidney, but they cause immense discomfort and pain in the abdominal area.
 Kidney stones can be extremely painful and are the most common cause of blood in the urine, causing intense pain in the abdomen, groin, or flank.